-- 12. Are the following legal support services available in the country? - a.
+-12.
+Are the following legal support services available in the country?

+a.
 Legal aid systems for HIV casework:

 b.
-Private sector law firms or university-based centres to provide free or reduced-cost legal services to people living with HIV:
+Private sector law firms or university-based centres to provide free or reduced-cost legal services to people living with HIV: Yes

-13. Are there programmes in place to reduce HIV-related stigma and discrimination?:
+13. Are there programmes in place to reduce HIV-related stigma and discrimination?: γ{Ps}

-FIF YES, what types of programmes?
+IF YES, what types of programmes?

-Programmes for health care workers:

-Programmes for the media:

-Programmes in the work place:

-B1- • Frequent pronouncements by people in prominent positions • Specific Carnival and December 1st Campaigns • Programme to fight violence and discrimination against LGBT and to promote homosexual citizenship B2- Advocacy action.
+Programmes for health care workers: Yes Programmes for the media: Yes Programmes in the work place: Yes Other [write in]: B1- • Frequent pronouncements by people in prominent positions • Specific Carnival and December 1st Campaigns • Programme to fight violence and discrimination against LGBT and to promote homosexual citizenship B2- Advocacy action.